When the yellow sun smiles

 The phrase “a well-matched couple”.

-And on top of all that
+And Noah's last words on top of it all.

 confession.